bflaven/learning_python_for_all/001_python_crash_course_eric_matthes/README.md

 - Programming is more than memorizing syntax and a list of function names.
 As when learning a foreign language, the more practice you put into it, the more you will get out of it.

 - It teaches basic programming concepts using the Python programming language, which is one of the best languages for beginners.
-It has a gentle learning curve that novices of all ages can master, yet it’s also a powerful language used by professional software developers.
+It has a gentle learning curve that novices of all ages can master, yet it's also a powerful language used by professional software developers.

-- Python runs on Windows, macOS, Linux, and even the Raspberry Pi, and it’s free to download and use.
+- Python runs on Windows, macOS, Linux, and even the Raspberry Pi, and it's free to download and use.

 ## 5. Enjoy takeaways any time or things to remember